acoli-repo/AURIS/guidelines/draft/C-information-structure_addenda/3-focus-spans.md

 - `her` (anaphoric pronoun)
 - `(such) hamsters` (definite noun phrase)

-As a rule, relative clauses and prepositional phrase that modify noun phrases are not considered to be part of the referring expression designated by the noun phrase.
+As a rule, relative clauses and prepositional phrases that modify noun phrases are not considered to be part of the referring expression designated by the noun phrase.

 For zero anaphors, no a referring expression is only to be annotated if a token representing the zero anaphora has been created during preprocessing (e.g., tokenization or parsing).
 Likewise, clitics are only to be annotated as referring expressions if they are separated from the word they are attached to, either by orthographic convention or during preprocessing.
 Automated preprocessing may be error-prone, but annotators are advised to not correct any tokenization errors they observe, but document such errors in a separate file ("log") and to hand in that log file along with their annotation.